-Subject Name: Term Paper & Technical Seminar
+Course Name: Term Paper & Technical Seminar

-Paper Code: CHEN 3293
+Course Code: CHEN 3293

-Contact Hours Per L T P Total Credit Points
+Contact Hours Per Week t Hours Per Week L T P TOTAL CREDIT POINT

-Week 0 0 4 4 2
+0 0 4 4 2

 A seminar topic will be allotted to individual student according to his/her subject of interest.
 A thorough report should be prepared based on which seminar presentation and question-answer session will be conducted.
 Assessment of the student would be done by the faculty members on the basis of presentation, performance in the question-answer session and the report submitted, giving equal weightage on each component.